-Fort Sage Unified School District and Fort Sage MIddle School actively participate in Professional Development.
+Fort Sage Unified School District and Fort Sage Middle School actively participate in Professional Development.
 The staff participates in Professional Learning Communities two times per month, on scheduled early release days, where the focus is increasing student achievement.
 Staff frequently visit other schools and attend conferences to stay up to date on current instructional practices.
-Elementary staff attend the Differentiated Learning Conference in Vegas each July, along with other trainings and workshops.
 Trainers and speakers are brought in on topics such as Common Core, curriculum, and assessments.